renovatebot/renovate/docs/usage/configuration-options.md

 ### matchPackageNames

 Use this field to match against the `packageName` field.
-This matching can be an exact match, Glob match, or Regular Express match.
+This matching can be an exact match, Glob match, or Regular Expression match.

 For more details on supported syntax see Renovate's [string pattern matching documentation](./string-pattern-matching.md).
 Note that Glob matching (including exact name matching) is case-insensitive.